Community Q&A held for troubled Kimball Court Apartments

 RELATED: Hamline-Midway town hall addresses several concerns; crime and drug use top issues

-St. Paul police have called the apartment complex and surrounding area as the “hub for narcotic traffic” on the city’s west side.
+St. Paul police have called the apartment complex and surrounding area as the “hub for narcotic traffic” in the city’s western district.
 While there’s an improvement from a few years ago, according to the department, there have been more than double the number of calls for service to the apartment this year, compared to last year at this point.

 “Our cops are working really, really hard, they are out there trying to help mitigate the problem and resolve what we’re seeing out there.
 But, this is something we can’t just arrest ourselves out of, it really does take all of the folks you’re seeing out here,” Stacy Murphy, SPPD’s Western District chief, said.